TheThinkingHome/Automations/blueprints/template/recently_active.md

 - A `binary_sensor` that reads `on` while the condition holds, and for a set number of seconds after it clears.
 - Three ways to set the condition: an on/off source is on, a numeric sensor is above a threshold, or a numeric sensor is below a threshold.
 - Works with any on/off source (a `binary_sensor`, a `switch`, an `input_boolean`) or any numeric `sensor`.
-- If the source goes unavailable or unknown, the sensor returns `off`, so a dead source never sticks the sensor on and never silently suppresses whatever depends on it.
+- If the source goes unavailable, unknown, or reports a non-numeric value in the above/below modes, the sensor returns `off`, so a malformed source never sticks the sensor on and never silently suppresses whatever depends on it.

 How the timing works, up front: the linger runs on the binary sensor's own `delay_off`, so the off transition lands exactly when your window closes, to the second, and the condition clearing is caught instantly.
 What it does not give you is a timer you can pause, cancel, or watch count down.
 If you need any of that, a timer helper or History Stats is the better tool.
 This one is for clean, short linger in a single line.